FusionAuth/fusionauth-site/DocsDevREADME.md

 * Typo fixes don't need review.
 * If a piece of content is significant (blog post, guide, article) give it the label `content` and it will be published to a slack channel for marketing awareness.

+## Download Instructions

+The new download widget gives folks supported choices on how to install FusionAuth.

+To use our new download widget, do the following.

+* import the component: `import DownloadWidget from 'src/components/download/DownloadWidget.astro';`
+* Add your kickstart.json and any related files (css, email templates) to a directory in this project: https://github.com/FusionAuth/fusionauth-example-kickstart/
+* Add the following: `<DownloadWidget kickstartEnabled={true} kickstartName={"saml-example"}/>`
+* Whatever you named the directory, use the name in the widget.

+You can see the options available for the component here: https://github.com/FusionAuth/fusionauth-site/blob/main/astro/src/components/download/DownloadWidget.astro

+This component is shared widely, so be careful when changing it.